 Credit risk is the risk of financial loss to the Company that a customer or counter party to a financial instrument fails to meet its obligations.
-The Company is exposed to credit risk from its operating activities and from its financing activities, including deposits with banks.
+The Company is exposed to credit risk from its operating activities, financing activities and deposits with banks.

-Trade and other recivables:
+Trade and other receivables